 Corpus (Van, Hro, Fen & friends)

-- Until Corpus was formed, this old clan that used to be the only shifter family with any presence in the human cities.
+- Until Corpus was formed, this old clan that used to be the only shifter family with any success in the human cities.
 Extremely strict hierarchy with very very old traditional family heads.
 Keeping the leaders alive/successful as long as possible was a goal.
-They took stragglers (there was nobody else shifters could turn to), but only if they would join the high pressure workforce.
+They took stragglers (there was nobody else clan-less city shifters could turn to), but only if they would join the high pressure workforce.

 - The leaders were focused on making their numbers as large as possible and selling labor mostly in construction and mining, but the poor treatment of their working members eventually caused an uprising.